Key Concepts

 })

-Here we imported our new View (you should do that up at the top of the design.js
+Here, we imported our new View (you should do this at the top of the design.js

 file with the other imports).
 Then we added a new pushSeqView